NewPages Frequently Asked Questions

 Additional criteria:

 Please contact us to submit your contest listing request.
-Please note that NewPages does not list contests sponsored by organizations solely offering essay writing services or author services.
+Please note that NewPages does not list contests sponsored by organizations solely offering essay writing services, author services, or from non-literary organizations.

 If you would like to purchase an ad in the NewPages Classifieds for your contest, please see our advertising information.

 NewPages offers free enhanced listings in our Guide to Independent Bookstores.
-You can submit information on your bookstore here.
+You can submit information, including updates to a current listing, here.

 Advertising on NewPages

-NewPages offers classified advertising for Calls for Submissions, Contests, Conferences, Creative Writing Programs, and more.
-We offer 100 word, basic, text-only ads and ads enhanced with PDF fliers or graphics/logos.
-Advertising rates available on request.
+NewPages offers classified advertising for Calls for Submissions, Contests, and Conferences and Events.
+We offer 100 word, basic, text-only ads and ads enhanced with PDF fliers or images.
 All advertising rates are for 30 days and ads can be extended.
 Rates are not prorated and the minimum 30-day rate applies to all ads.

 If your organization, publication, or press meets the listing guidelines of NewPages or is currently listed on NewPages, then you qualify to place a classified ad.
-Please note NewPages does not accept contest advertising from organizations solely offering author services and essay services.
+Please note NewPages does not accept contest advertising from organizations solely offering author services and essay services nor are non-literary in nature.

 The PDF fliers for enhanced ads cannot be larger than 500kb in web and print quality.
 These can be up to 2 pages and can contain full information or guidelines.
 Graphics and logos should be large, web-friendly images that can reduce well.